christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.13](/images/PharnacesII.jpg){:width="400px"}

 Fig. 1.13.
 Coin depicting Pharnaces II.
-Pharnaces II "dies" in 47 BCE just as Asander appears in 47 BCE as King of Bosphorus.
+At the Battle of Zela (47 BC) Julius Caesar defeats Pharnaces II and coins the phrase "Veni, Vidi, Vici".
+Pharnaces II flees and is killed by his own governor, Asander, who then becomes King of the Bosporus.
+This was not a succession; it was an avatar switch.
 Pharnaces II called himself "King of Kings" on coinsas Asander did.

 ![Fig.1.14](/images/Burebista.jpg){:width="400px"}